 Some of the pages on the subject of "Living with a disability" contain references to services that do not fall within the remit of the Ministry of Social Affairs.
-People should be able to find appropriate support services on the following pages.
-For this reason, those contact points and services are listed which, according to the information available to the Ministry of Social Affairs, can provide targeted help.
-These lists do not claim to be correct or complete.
-In order to receive appropriate support in the event of a disability, please contact the social services department in your federal state and the Ministry of Social Affairs in the first instance.
+The following pages are intended to help people find appropriate support services.
+For this reason, they list contact points and services that, according to the Ministry’s information, can provide targeted assistance.
+These lists are not guaranteed to be accurate or complete.
+In order to receive appropriate support in the event of a disability, please contact the social services department in your federal province and the Sozialministeriumservice.

 Prepared by: BMSGPK, Section IV, Group A